NAU-OSS/jabref/README.md

 ## Features

-JabRef is available free of charge and is actively developed.
+JabRef is available free of charge and is actively developed for users.
 It supports you in every step of your research work.

 ### Collect